Functional Assays used for Cardiac Safety

-Assessment of drug-induced proarrhythmic risk and cardiac dysfunction at multiple levels is critical to the modern cardiac safety screening.
+Cardiac safety is one of the main causes of trial delay and drug abandonment.
+Assessment of drug-induced proarrhythmic risk and cardiac dysfunction at multiple levels is critical to modern cardiac safety screening.
 Aurora offers an integrative approach to various functional assays for compound screening.

 Action Potential of Purkinje fibers

-Inhibition of hERG by defetilide increases action potential duration and induces early after repolarizations (EADs)
+Inhibition of hERG by defetilide increases action potential duration & induces EADs

 Left Ventricular Pressure-Volume Analysis

 Left ventricular pressure-volume analysis in rats provides insights into pharmacological impacts on cardiac systolic and diastolic function in anesthetized animals.
 Aurora uses the SciSense Admittance PV-Catheter technology to accurately measure left ventricular pressure and volume in real-time.